 The OCME offers hands-on, real world experience to students in nursing programs at several universities in the state, including the University of Maine and the University of New England.
 The students are invited to the OCME where they can observe an autopsy.
 This opportunity allows the students to see the internal relationships of the human body and discuss any findings with the forensic pathologist.
-The office has received positive feedback from the nursing programs that have participated and plans to continue offering this unique experience to interested students.
+The office has received positive feedback from the medical programs that have participated and plans to continue offering this unique experience to interested students.

-College students interested in an internship are welcome at the OCME; the office can accommodate two interns at a time.
-The internship usually runs during the summer months and is designed to fulfill the needs of the student based on how many credits he/she is looking to achieve and what the area of interest is.
-In 2019, the OCME hosted a summer intern who was an undergraduate student at Princeton University.
+College students interested in an internship are welcome at the OCME; the office can accommodate one intern at a time.
+The internship usually runs during the summer months and is designed to fulfill the needs of the student based on how many credits they are looking to achieve and what the area of interest is.
+The OCME did not host an intern in the summer of 2020 due to the COVID-19 pandemic.